vinaya-class/vinaya-class.github.io/src/00-introduction.md

     pain, the first offender
 -   Common non-offenses: unknowingly, unthinkingly, unintentionally
 -   4 Great Standards to judge modern cases
 -   Min.
-4 bhikkhus for Sangha actions, decisons and Patimokkha
+4 bhikkhus for Sangha actions, decisons and Pāṭimokkha
 -   Min.
 5 bhikkhus for ordination and Kaṭhina
 -   Ordination requires min.
 5 bhikkhus
 -   Disrobe at free will but follow the correct procedure